-Over the past six years, the number of homeless veterans has been reduced by half, largely due to the collaboration between the Department of Veterans Affairs (VA) and the community- and faith-based homeless service providers that the National Coalition for Homeless Veterans (NCHV) represents.
+Since 2005, the number of homeless veterans has been reduced by nearly 70%, largely due to the collaboration between the Department of Veterans Affairs (VA) and the community- and faith-based homeless service providers that the National Coalition for Homeless Veterans (NCHV) represents.
 This administration's initiative to end homelessness among veterans in five years has signaled a new era for the homeless veteran movement, which has been well underway for two decades.

 A successful local campaign to end and prevent homelessness depends on community partnerships and compassionate citizen involvement.
 As an individual with or without affiliation, you can make a difference in the lives of America’s former guardians.
 They answered the call to serve our nation in a way few Americans ever will, and they deserve the full measure of our support in their greatest hour of need.